-The Bonds are being issued in the principal amount of \$3,470,000 pursuant to the Constitution and general laws of the State of Texas, particularly Sections 45.001 and 45.003(b)(1), Texas Education Code, as amended, an election held in the District on May 6, 2023, and an order (the "Order") authorizing the issuance of the Bonds adopted by the Board on June 9, 2025.
+The Bonds are being issued in the principal amount of \$3,500,000 (preliminary, subject to change) pursuant to the Constitution and general laws of the State of Texas, particularly Sections 45.001 and 45.003(b)(1), Texas Education Code, as amended, an election held in the District on May 6, 2023, and an order (the "Order") authorizing the issuance of the Bonds to be adopted by the Board on June 9, 2025.
 Proceeds from the sale of the Bonds will be used for purposes of (i) designing, constructing, renovating, improving, upgrading, updating, modernizing acquiring, and equipping school facilities, recreational facilities, including a new baseball and softball complex, school athletic facilities, namely an existing stadium, and related infrastructure and (ii) pay the costs of issuing the Bonds.
 (See "THE BONDS - Authorization and Purpose").